Crude Oil Weekly Outlook - breakdown to be started with triangle pattern to be broken

 Weekly price is on bearish market condition with below of 100-period SMA and 200-period SMA:

-- the price crossed 60.08 support level on close W1 bar for the bearish to be continuing;
+- the price is crossing 54.26 support level for the bearish trend to be continuing;

 - triangle pattern was broken by price for good possible breakdown of the price movement;